mattyhatch/FitnessMachineBLE/README.md

 # FitnessMachineBLE

+How to use:
-How to use:When you first open the app, make sure to press the location button so then the app can access your devices location.
+When you first open the app, make sure to press the location button so then the app can access your devices location.
 This is important because location is needed for a BLE connection.
 Now the app is ready to use.
 You can set the advertising name in the first activity by editing the text on the screen.
 Next, choose which fitness machine you want to broadcast as by clicking on their respective buttons.